JustAStudentAI/NeuralNetwork/README.md

 - **Hidden Layer:** A single hidden layer with 30 neurons, utilizing ReLU activation functions to introduce non-linearity.
 - **Output Layer:** 10 neurons, representing 0-9 using a softmax activation function for multi-class classification.

-This configuration allows the model to learn complex patterns efficiently, tailored to the specific demands of the dataset.
 <br>
 <br>
 <br>